-- 11.2 These Standing Orders shall not apply to the following services or actions that are managed by separate policies and guidelines: - 1.
+- 11.1 In any circumstances not provided for by the preceding Standing Orders, an Approved Officer will consult with the Chief Finance Officer and the Head of Procurement, in the first instance, where an exemption is required. - 11.2 These Standing Orders shall not apply to the following services or actions that are managed by separate policies and guidelines: - 1.
 Contracts for the acquisition or lease of land and/or real estate. - 2.
 Contracts for permanent or fixed term employment. - 3.
 Direct Payments to citizens following care assessment, for example, payments provided under Self Directed Support or individual budgets. - 4.
 When the Chief Executive's Emergency Contract Delegation Protocol is invoked, with the agreement of the Leader of the Council (see Annex A for protocol).
 Such decisions will be reported to Cabinet for ratification. - 5.
-When the Leader of the Council deems a decision urgent under his delegation in relation to extreme weather and incidents.
+When the Leader of the Council deems a decision urgent under their Emergency Powers delegation.
 Such decisions will be reported to Cabinet for ratification. - 11.3 Where these Standing Orders may conflict with any separate rules or guidance, and the Procurement Standard Operating Procedures, the Head of Procurement, the Cabinet Member for Finance, Property and Business Services and the Borough Solicitor will determine which takes precedence.